 Unsupervised machine learning allows you to discover previously unknown patterns in data.
 This uses machine learning algorithms to analyze and cluster unlabeled datasets.
 These algorithms discover hidden patterns or data groupings without the need for human intervention.

-Some examples of unsupervised learning algorithms include K-Means Clustering, Principal Component Analysis and Hierarchical Clustering.
+Some examples of unsupervised learning algorithms include K-Means Clustering, Principal Component Analysis, and Hierarchical Clustering.

-But the one we are talking about in this article is Infinite Machine Learning(IML) - a mixture of Supervised ML, Unsupervised ML and something else.
+But the one we are talking about in this article is Infinite Machine Learning(IML) – a mixture of Supervised ML, Unsupervised ML, and something else.

 Infinite Machine Learning(IML)

 Infinite Machine Learning?
-"How would we create such level of machine learning", you would ask.
-I do understand that it's quite easy to throw theories that will sound pretty good out of context away.
-But the hurdles we have to overcome is a bit more than just theory and numbers.
+“How would we create such a level of machine learning“, you would ask.
+I do understand that it’s quite easy to throw theories that will sound pretty good out of context away.
+But the hurdles we have to overcome are a bit more than just theory and numbers.

 Let me go straight to the point.
-Infinity is not a number, it's an idea that seems bigger than anything else.
-Infinity is meant to be endless which means that it has no ending - or no boundaries.
-In this case, the goal is to push machine learning to its limits - taking it beyond the boundaries of the current state-of-the-art capabilities and make new frontiers in the field.
+Infinity is not a number, it’s an idea that seems bigger than anything else.
+Infinity is meant to be endless which means that it has no end – or no boundaries.
+In this case, the goal is to push machine learning to its limits – taking it beyond the boundaries of the current state-of-the-art capabilities and making new frontiers in the field.

 Infinite ML needs to be a self-learning algorithm that can be deployed for execution and learns about the environment without human intervention.
-It needs to be able to act on its own and react to changes in time, behavior and environment.
+It needs to be able to act on its own and react to changes in time, behavior, and environment.

-The aim is to create an AI program that can learn on its own, develop survival skills and learn from real-time feedbacks in the environment.
-It's like watching an ant trying to find food or a spider trying to catch a fly.
+The aim is to create an AI program that can learn on its own, develop survival skills and learn from real-time feedback in the environment.
+It’s like watching an ant trying to find food or a spider trying to catch a fly.

-The machine learning algorithm will compound its own abilities and become a self-learning machine capable of learning and changing according to its environment.
+The machine learning algorithm will compound its abilities and become a self-learning machine capable of learning and changing according to its environment.

-Initially, it will learn using pattern recognition, automated decision-making tools, predictive analytics and data gathering.
+Initially, it will learn using pattern recognition, automated decision-making tools, predictive analytics, and data gathering.
 The AI algorithm would be able to identify patterns, make connections and create new ways for the system to solve problems.

-Eventually it will transform into an intelligent entity able to autonomously answer questions or even solve problems from its own thoughts.
-It will turn into an infinite intelligence within a matter of days - or even less.
+Eventually, it will transform into an intelligent entity able to autonomously answer questions or even solve problems from its own thoughts.
+It will turn into an infinite intelligence within a matter of days – or even less.

-It would be capable of learning - not only from data available on the internet, but that from the history as well.
-If you want to build an AI that can learn from the past, you first need to build a machine that can learn from the present and then combine that with the infinite data available in the past and create an intelligence like never seen before.
+It would be capable of learning – not only from data available on the internet but that from history as well.
+If you want to build an AI that can learn from the past, you first need to build a machine that can learn from the present and then combine that with the infinite data available in the past and create intelligence like never seen before.

 The infinite intelligence will know everything about human history and world trends.
-It'll understand psychology, sociology, philosophy and economics.
+It’ll understand psychology, sociology, philosophy, and economics.
 It will be able to predict future events better than anything else.

 What if we create Infinite ML?

 If we create such a machine, it would be capable of achieving such goals that even right now seem unrealistic or completely out of reach.
-They would become possible simply because such machine intelligence wouldn't only be able to do them better than humans but also at unimaginably faster pace as well.
+They would become possible simply because such machine intelligence wouldn’t only be able to do them better than humans but also at an unimaginably faster pace as well.